 Updating your views, management information and search capabilities based on the latest events flowing through your system becomes a fact of life when using Axon.
 Ensuring this happens efficiently enough, especially with the potential for large bursts of events, is of utmost importance to stay ahead of the competition.
 To gain the upper hand, this process should be separated from the rest of your application, added with the option to scale out.
 Needless to say Axon keeps improving on this topic to minimize “read-model latency”.

 It is the Tracking Event Processor in Axon, the technical component used to retrieve and handle events, which provides such flexibility.
 It can handle events independently from other parts of your system.
-Added, it allows for scaling out this capability by introducing more threads in to the process of reading and handling messages.
+Added, it allows for scaling out this capability by introducing more threads into the process of reading and handling messages.
 Axon 3 already contained the tracking event processor, but in Axon 4 it is the (sensible) default.
-This ensures that you will benefit from this perks immediately.
+This ensures that you will benefit from these perks immediately.

 There was one major pain point with tracking processors in Axon 3 though.
 Several users noted they had peak performance requirements of their tracking processors.
 They could not always anticipate when these critical moments occurred though.
 Hence we had the request whether it was possible to dynamically scale a tracking processor.